2021/22 Full-time Undergraduate course

 This module will comprise 50% coursework and 50% examination.

-This module provides an understanding of the quality assurance principles and procedures required for the manufacture of pharmaceutical products and the bodies responsible for ensuring their implementation.
+This module provides an understanding of the quality assurance principles and procedures required for the manufacture of pharmaceutical products and the bodies responsible for ensuring their implementation with a focus on sustainable industrialisation through various innovations.

 Placement provides a wide range of opportunities for students to experience professional work experience in an industrial, hospital or university environment.
 Students benefit by greatly improving their practical abilities, time management, organisational and interpersonal skills and hence their employability.